Licensing and Host ID's

 OpendTect uses FlexNet to manage its licensing.
 There are two main types of license:

 - Node-locked: The license file is tied directly to a specific client machine (or selection of machines) through its ‘HostID’.
 This option is popular for laptops and for single-user desktop setups.
-Installation is very simple.
+Installation is very simple. -- Not available for Academic Licenses

 - Floating License: The license file is generated for, and tied to a dedicated server via its ‘HostID’.
 The license manager on the server then issues licenses to client machines.
 This option is more suited for multiple users.
 Installation can be more involved.